 What I Learned When I Almost Died tells the story of what happened next.

-Chris Licht is the co-creator and original executive producer of Morning Joe—the popular daily morning show on MSNBC hosted by Joe Scarborough, Mika Brzezinski, and Willie Geist.
-Before Morning Joe, Licht worked as executive producer on Scarborough Country.
-He lives in Manhattan with his wife Jenny and their two sons.
+Chris Licht is the recently appointed chairman and CEO of CNN Global.
+Previously the executive producer of The Late Show with Stephen Colbert, Licht was also vice president of programming at CBS News and the executive producer of CBS This Morning.
+Licht has also been the co-creator and original executive producer of Morning Joe—the popular daily morning show on MSNBC hosted by Joe Scarborough, Mika Brzezinski, and Willie Geist—as well as the executive producer on Scarborough Country.
+He lives in Manhattan with his family.